Whoosh loves to walk.

 We mentioned earlier how cool walking sounds in pop songs, and it

 undoubtedly can motivate people in their day But we recommend that you walk without earphones, since this adds to the atomised

 sense of modern life, with too many individuals and not enough social

-respond to stimuli.
+respond to its stimuli.
 And in the city, there is plenty of music around

-shops.
-So please, let the city be yr soundtrack, not something alien,
+you anyway, from clothes shops, cars, apartment windows and buskers.
+So please, let the city be your soundtrack, not something alien,

-many countries, even short journeys which could often be made on foot
+many countries, even short journeys which could be made on foot

 60% of 1-2km trips are made by car.
 Like

 slow food, this is partly a celebration of the possibility of slowing